 The Marketing Authorization (MA) of the medicinal product is granted in Italy by AIFA (Agenzia Italiana del Farmaco, Italian Medicines Agency) or by the European Commission, which evaluate its quality, safety and efficacy.
 The introduction in Italy of medicines produced and distributed in other European countries follows an authorization procedure called Parallel Import (AIP).

-The pharmaceutical translation is a delicate phase that is part of the research, production and distribution process of a new drug.
+The pharmaceutical and scientific translation is a delicate phase that is part of the research, production and distribution process of a new drug.
 The figure of the medical-scientific translator is indispensable in the stages of clinical research preceding the production and drafting of regulatory documents and certificates.

 The documents needed to apply for an AIP are the drug labels, the Summary of Product Characteristics (SmPC), and the Package Leaflet (PL).